MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 You can render *solid geometry* front to back while writing to the depth buffer, which stops any future pixels located behind that pixel from rendering.
 This operation prevents hidden pixels from executing the pixel [shader](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md#shaders), and speeds up rendering significantly.
 If you sort geometry optimally, each pixel on the screen draws only once.

 *Transparent geometry* must be sorted back to front, and relies on blending the output of the pixel shader to the current pixel on the screen.
-This process can result in each pixel on the screen being drawn multiple times per frame, called *overdraw*.
+This process can result in each pixel on the screen being drawn multiple times per frame, called [overdraw](../develop/unity/performance-recommendations-for-unity.md#limit-overdraw).

-For HoloLens and mainstream PCs, you can only fill the screen a few times, which makes transparent rendering problematic.
+For HoloLens and mainstream PCs, you can only fill the screen a few times, making transparent rendering problematic.

 ### Datascape scene components